 - Clothes dryer: On nice days, hang your wash outside to line dry and soak up that sweet smell of fresh air; on rainy days, hang it inside.

 - Oven: Find ways to use your energy-hogging oven less.
 Use a pressure cooker, microwave or toaster oven instead.

 If you do find yourself in the market for new appliances, look for Energy Star appliances that are more efficient.
 Keep in mind that a front-loading washing machine uses less energy than a top-loading one.

 Digital technology has helped cut down on the amount of paper we use, but it has by no means conquered it.
-According to the EPA, making paper from recycled paper requires less energy, about 60 percent of the amount used to make paper from wood pulp.
+According to the EPA, making paper from recycled paper requires less energy.
+So that’s about 60 percent of the amount used to make paper from wood pulp.
 Manufacture of one ton of computer or office paper from recycled paper saves 3,000-4,000 kilowatt hours.
 Recycling one ton of paper also saves 15-17 mature trees.
-This does require a little effort to separate papers from trash, but it’s an easy step requiring only one separate bin.
+This recycled paper does require a little effort to separate papers from trash.
+However it’s an easy step requiring only one separate bin.

 There are several simple ways to save water.